Tooark/tooark/README.md

 }
 ```

-O resultado do trecho do código do `Program.cs`
+O resultado do trecho do código do `Program.cs`:

 ```C#
 builder.Services.AddSwaggerGen(c =>